Meet Your Teachers

 Mr Haslam enthuses students with his love of sport.
 He aims to develop students physically and mentally in order for them to reach their full potential.

-After successfully starting the PE departments at Laurus Ryecroft and Laurus Cheadle Hulme as Head of PE, Mr Haslam is excited about the prospect of expanding to Didsbury High School and continuing the vision and ethos of the Laurus Trust within a sporting environment.
+After successfully starting the PE departments at Laurus Ryecroft and Laurus Cheadle Hulme as Head of PE at Didsbury High School, Mr Haslam is devoted to continuing the vision and ethos of the Laurus Trust within a sporting environment.

 She truly believes that every student should learn a new language, and her goal is to help students understand the link between learning in the classroom and the wider impact this will have on their lives in the future.

 Mr Helsby taught at Cheadle Hulme High School for over five years, having completed a PGCE in Mathematics at Manchester Metropolitan University.
 He is currently in the final stages of studying for a Masters in Education, demonstrating his passion for lifelong learning.
 He is also a Specialist Leader in Education for Mathematics and works closely with the NW1 Maths HUB, providing support in the development of a variety of schools across the North West.
 He is strongly involved in the Teaching and Research Group linked across the Laurus Trust and Maths HUB.

 He is a passionate believer that Mathematics is a subject in which all students can excel.
 Mr Helsby believes that reasoning lies at the core of the subject and that developing the essential mathematical skills of justifying, conjecturing, convincing and generalising will benefit all students, not only in mathematics but across all curriculum areas and throughout their lives.

 Miss Higton studied music at the University of Birmingham before undertaking her teacher training at Manchester Metropolitan University.
 She plays the clarinet, saxophone and piano and will give any other instrument a go!